Walker’s Point: The Bush family compound and summer vacation home

 Website: NH Tour Guide description (unofficial)

-Though I have strong political views, I don’t discriminate when it comes to sightseeing.
+When it comes to sightseeing, I don’t discriminate based on political views.
 When I was in Little Rock, I visited the Clinton Presidential Library, so it only made sense that while in southern Maine, I would swing by the Bush family vacation compound.
 (What else are you going to do in Kennebunkport, anyway?)

 This is the oceanside home that George H.W.
 Bush (#41) inherited from his parents.
 He often brought his family here, including George W. Bush (#43), who spent many summers here as a kid.
 And there’s even more history here, because Bush #41 met with world leaders like Margaret Thatcher and Mikhail Gorbachev on this property.

-The compound is located on a strip of land called Walker’s Point, and while you can’t visit the house itself unless you want to encounter Secret Service agents, you can see it from a distance while driving along the coast.
+While you can’t visit the house itself unless you want to encounter Secret Service agents, you can see it from a distance while driving along the coast.
 To get there, get off Route 9 and find your way onto Ocean Avenue.
-Just past Henry Parsons Park, you’ll notice the estate and the large gray-ish home.
+Just past Henry Parsons Park, near Blowing Cave Park, you’ll notice the estate and the large gray-ish home.
 Pull to the side of the road, take a couple of pics, and move on.

 George H.W.
 Bush’s grandfather purchased the property in the 1870s, renaming it Walker’s Point from its previous moniker of Point Vesuvius.
 It’s a beautiful location.
 You can see why the Bushes would want to vacation here.

 The main house is three stories, and there are additional properties on the premises.
 A few years back, it was reported that Jeb Bush was building a cottage on the grounds, so it looks like the family will continue to utilize this land for years to come.